-- A physician can slowly taper down the dose of the drug over a period of time, often via the use of a replacement medication like buprenorphine, to allow the individual to taper off the drug.
-This can result in a drastic reduction of withdrawal symptoms and a reduction in cravings for the drug.
+- A physician can slowly taper down the dose of the drug over a period of time, often via the use of treatment medications like buprenorphine, to stabilize a patient in withdrawal.
+In the longer term, this can help a person to better manage troublesome withdrawal symptoms as they embark on further recovery efforts.

 - With 24/7 supervision and no access to substances of abuse, relapse is less likely.
 The support offered in medical detox begins to set the foundation for comprehensive therapy in treatment.